Quezon Through the Three Epistemologies: What the Film Knows About the Man of Power

 What is Quezon telling us, the normie audience, with its film-within-a-film device?
 Nadia Hernando, daughter of Joven and Quezon’s godchild, is an aspiring filmmaker.
 She creates black-and-white reels for Quezon’s presidential campaign — silent films in the style of early Philippine cinema that blur the lines between propaganda and art, truth and myth.
 We then see how Nadia made two versions, one glorifying Quezon, another condemning him, showing us that history, like film, depends on which cut is produced, shown, and preserved.
 And in Tarog’s metareel, we are asked to notice that we are sitting in the same seat Nadia’s audience sits in.

 This is the film’s argument about those of us who are neither kings nor philosophers, neither players willing to break taboo to gain power nor prophets willing to speak truths that could get them lynched by the mob.
 Most of us must be normies for societies to survive.
-Too many kings and the polity becomes a war of all against all; too many philosophers and the polity becomes a navel-gazing seminar.
-The citizen is the foundational substance of civilization: the one who tolerates contradiction to keep the peace, honors the sacred and the boundaries of taboo, laughs at the over-serious truth-teller, and joins the collective murmur against the man who reaches too greedily for power.8
+Too many kings and the polity becomes a war of all against all; too many philosophers and the polity becomes a navel-gazing academic seminar.
+The citizen is the foundational substance of civilization: the one who tolerates contradiction to keep the peace, honors the sacred and the boundaries of taboo, laughs at the over-serious truth-teller, and joins the collective murmur against the man who reaches too greedily for power.6

-What Quezon grasps, and what makes the film unsettling rather than merely cynical, is that the citizen’s murmur is itself one of the forces the king must learn to read.
+What Quezon grasps, and what makes the film philosophical rather than merely satirical, is that the citizen’s murmur is itself one of the forces the king must learn to read.
 The audience is not a neutral jury weighing evidence about president Quezon.
 The audience is the medium through which his power moves — the water in which the dance of statecraft happens.
 Nadia’s two reels are not competing reports about a man; they are competing attempts to shape what the citizenry will feel, remember, and repeat.
 The film knows this, and it knows we know it, and it seats us in the position of the substance being worked.

 This is where the philosophical argument of Quezon opens onto its deepest question, the one Avanceña’s protest could not see because his lens was trained on the dignity of an individual rather than the architecture of power.
 Most of us live inside the cultural currents of nation, faith, family, and moral consensus the way a fish lives inside water — so completely that we do not notice the medium at all.
 The man who becomes king is, among other things, a man who has learned to see the water.